University of the Witwatersrand: Wits Theatre

 The Wits Theatre is a performing arts complex within the university, although it also caters for professional companies, dance studios and schools.
 It is run by the university's Performing Arts Administration (PAA).
 Prior to the opening of the Wits Theatre, the Wits Schools of Dramatic Art and Music had been staging productions in a building on campus called the Nunnery, a former convent.
 The Nunnery has been retained as a teaching venue.

 Wits Centre for Diversity Studies (WiCDS)

 The Wits Centre for Diversity Studies (WiCDS) was established in 2014 at the University of Witwatersrand.
 It is based in the Faculty of Humanities and aims to build capacity to meet the challenges of diverse societies, especially in post-apartheid South Africa through interdisciplinary postgraduate education and research.

 Academics

 Research

-Wits University is the home to 28 South African Research Initiative (SARChI) Chairs and six DST-NRF Centres of Excellence.
-There are just more than 423 NRF rated researchers, of which 28 are 'international leading scholars' in their research fields, or so called A-rated researchers.
+Wits University is the home to 28 South African Research Chairs and six DST-NRF Centres of Excellence.
+There are just more than 423 NRF rated researchers, of whom 28 are "international leading scholars" in their research fields, or so called A-rated researchers.
 The university also has a wide range of research entities including 10 national Centres of Excellence.